Voter Registration & Voting Locations

 - Complete the Pennsylvania Voter Registration form online

 Voter registration mailer sent to you: First time or changing registrants receive a mailer card confirming their registration, address and voting place.
 It may take about 14 days to get the mailer.
 Getting the mailer also indicates that you are actually enrolled to vote at the voting place for that precinct.
-If you don't get a confirmation mailer card after 14 days of registration, you should call the Delaware County Voter Registration Office at 610-891-4659 and request immediate action on your registration form.
-You can also check the voter registration status app to see if your registration is in the system.
+If you don't get a confirmation mailer card after 14 days of registration, or if you have another question specific to your attempt to register, please call the Delaware County Voter Registration Office at 610-891-4659.
+You can also check your voter registration status online to see if your registration is in the system.

 Polls open 7:00am to 8:00pm.
 Lines are possible.
 Be patient.
 Lines are likely especially at times before and after traditional office hours, or around noon, when office workers come to vote.
 If you are on line prior to 8:00pm you will be allowed to vote.
 Do not expect to vote if you arrive at the polling place after 8:00pm.